openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 /*
  * Deallocate the address range.
  * The pages in the allocation are freed and the address range is released for future allocation.
- * @param[in] addr page aligned start address of the region to be freed and released.
+ * @param[in] addr Page aligned start address of the region to be freed and released.
- * @param[in] length size in bytes of multiples of page size.
+ * @param[in] length Size in bytes of multiples of page size.
  * @retval 0 The operation was successful.
  * @retval EINVAL The address range is not allocated or outside enclave.
  */